-According to College Board statistics, average room and board at a four-year private school is close to $9,000 per year.
-That’s roughly $28,000 to $36,000 just to put a roof over your child's head.
+According to College Board statistics, average room and board at a four-year private school is close to $10,000 per year.
+That’s roughly $40,000 to put a roof over your child's head.
 What’s your financial return from this "investment"?
 Nada.
 Zip.
 Zero.

 Insurance = $1,000

-Next, let’s assume that your son or daughter has two roommates and each of them pays rent of $900 per month (this is cheaper than it would typically cost for them to live in a dorm or apartment) or $21,600 per year.
+Next, let’s assume that your son or daughter has two roommates and each of them pays rent of $1,000 per month (this is often cheaper than it would typically cost for them to live in a dorm or apartment) or $24,000 per year.
 This means your out of pocket costs would be about $1,000 PER YEAR!

 Compare this with spending anywhere from $1,000 - $1,500 per month for your son or daughter to live in a dorm/apartment and the savings become very obvious.
 Let’s assume you pay $1,000 per month for 9 months ($9,000 per year) in housing costs by renting versus $1,000 per year buying a property.

-That equals $8,000 per year in savings and $16,000 over two years.
-Add in a very reasonable 3% annual appreciation and the property value has increased $18,000 (plus a couple thousand in additional paid-down equity).
-Factoring in closing costs, your total return over 2 years would be somewhere in the range of $34,000.
+That equals $8,000 per year in savings and $16,000 over two years for rent savings alone.
+Add in a very conservative 3% annual appreciation and the property value has increased $18,000 (plus a couple thousand in additional paid-down equity).
+Factoring in closing costs, your total return over 2 years could be somewhere in the range of $34,000.

 It doesn’t make sense financially for every parent but there is a compelling case to be made for purchasing a property for your son and daughter while they attend college.
 Contact Us today for a more detailed analysis in your market.